 Do you require Cultural Competency?

-If you have received an assessment outcome that states you are equivalent to New Zealand Certificate in Health and Wellbeing (Level 3) for Pay Equity purposes, however, with your qualification you would be eligible for equivalence to (Level 4) for pay equity purposes by providing evidence that you have met the mandatory cultural requirement whereby graduates must consider, respect and honour the history of Māori as tangata whenua by embedding a commitment to bicultural principles, these are the two ways you can achieve Cultural Competency.
+If you have received an assessment outcome that states you would be equivalent to New Zealand Certificate in Health and Wellbeing (Level 2) or (Level 4) for Pay Equity purposes, by providing evidence that you have met the mandatory cultural requirement whereby graduates must consider, respect and honour the history of Māori as tangata whenua by embedding a commitment to bicultural principles, these are the two ways you can achieve Cultural Competency.

 Complete the assessments in the following unit standards: